RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 1. Is there a path to go by train?
 2. How far can you go in one day?
 3. Which stops are interesting?
+4. Where can I meet other people?

+1 and 2 you have to answer for yourself.

+3 and 4 we can help.
+We are [collecting all pre-/post events](https://barcelona.rustfest.eu/pre_post_events/) on our website.

+Beeing able to talk to your peers directly makes planning easy.
+The [Rust User Forum](https://users.rust-lang.org/c/community) is a great place to organize.

 ### Tickets or Interrail